ai/ssdeploy/README.md

 It is like Netlify with:

 * **Better performance.** Cloudflare has more features for fast websites than Netlify CDN.
 For instance, HTTP/3 and TLS 1.3 0-RTT.
 * **Flexibility.** You can have crontab jobs and simple scripts (without persistence storage).
-Headers and redirects can be defined with powerful and well documented Nginx config.
+You will have powerful and well documented Nginx config to define custom headers and redirects.
 * **Lack of vendor lock-in.** We use industry standards like Docker and Nginx.
 You can change CI, CDN, or Docker cloud separately.
 * **Local tests.** You can run a server on your laptop to test redirects and scripts.

 We also have trade-offs.
 It is not free, but for a simple website, it will cost you cents per month.
 You need more steps to install it, but after you have the same simple workflow.

 <a href="https://evilmartians.com/?utm_source=ssdeploy">